Homotopy properties of regular mappings into real retract rational varieties: Preliminaries

-extends to a neighbourhood of $Y\times \{0\}$. \begin{proof} Embed $Z$ as a Zariski closed subset of the affine space $\R^m$ for some $m$.
-Since $F$ is regular in a neighbourhood of the point $(y_0,0)$, there exists a common denominator of all the coordinates of $F$, i.e. a regular function $q\in \RR(Y\times \R^n)$, which can be assumed to attain value $1$ at $(y_0,0)$ such that
+extends as a regular mapping to a neighbourhood of $Y\times \{0\}$. \begin{proof} Embed $Z$ as a Zariski closed subset of the affine space $\R^m$ for some $m$.
+Since $F$ is regular in a neighbourhood of the point $(y_0,0)$, there exists a common denominator of all the coordinates of $F$, i.e. a regular function $Q\in \RR(Y\times \R^n)$, which can be assumed to attain value $1$ at $(y_0,0)$ such that

-for some regular mapping $P:Y\times\R^n\rightarrow Z$.
+for some regular mapping $P:Y\times\R^n\rightarrow \R^m$.
 It suffices to take $q(y):=Q(y,0)$ and apply Lemma \ref{gluing_lem}. \end{proof} \end{cor}